fracpete/weka-virtualenv/README.md

 or, when executing a classifier using the `run` command, any additional option will get passed to the Weka class.

-You can use the tool either through the command-line or through a user interface.
+You can use the tool either through the command-line or through its user interface.